-No Individual is authorized to change a student's attendance record beyond five (5) school days after returning to school (e.g., changing an unexcused absence to an excused absence).
+No individual is authorized to change a student's attendance record beyond five (5) school days after returning to school (e.g., changing an unexcused absence to an excused absence), unless the change is necessary to correct a data entry error on the part of the staff.
+The staff member recording the attendance must document, electronically, the reason for the change and the school administrator authorizing the change.
+This correction must be made no later than 10 days after the report card is distributed to the parent/guardian and student.